TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-08-symfony-required-avoid-the-temptation-and-use-it-right.md

 ## 👍

 **Rule of the thumb**: Use single autowire method and name it `autowire` + name of the calls.
-It prevents `autowire()` method override bugs in case of multiple inheritance.
+It prevents the `autowire()` method override bugs in case of multiple inheritance.

 <br>

 ## How to spot all these problems?

-That's a lot tiny code smells to worry about, right?
+That's a lot of tiny code smells to worry about, right?
 Are you curious about your project `@required` health check?

 PHPStan to the rescue - check these [custom PHPStan rules](https://github.com/symplify/phpstan-rules#3-symfony-specific-rules) that watch our back on our projects: